EnvironmentalSystems/CE-QUAL-W2/README.md

     * Cougar Reservoir ‐ FY12
     * Clarion Reservoir FY09
     * Minnesota River ‐ FY08
-* Cited in more than 15 PhD dissertations, 50 Master’s theses, more than 100 presentations at scientific meetings by numerous researchers, and in more than 20 journal articles by various researchers worldwide
+* Cited in more than 15 PhD dissertations, 50 Master’s theses, and 100 presentations at scientific meetings, and in more than 20 journal articles worldwide
-* Portland State University reports that there are 3 - 4 model downloads per day (about 1,500 model downloads per year) from around the world and about 10 - 30 visitors to their web site per day (7,000 visitors per year).
+* Portland State University reports 3 - 4 model downloads per day (about 1,500 model downloads per year) from around the world and 10 - 30 visitors to their web site per day (7,000 visitors per year).

 ## Version 4.5 Capabilities and Limitations